 developed an automated method of rapidly determining the optimum combination of sources to differentiate any

 particular set of target classes.
-This patent pending method, which we refer to
+This patented method, which we refer to

 as relevance spectroscopy, has been demonstrated by experimental studies on suites of